-We could use existing groups instead of creating new groups, and how you configure these settings depends on your team’s particular situation; however, it is good practice to separate groups of privileges to specific users that need those privileges.
+We could assign these privileges to pre-existing groups.
+However, depending on your team’s particular circumstances, it is often good practice to separate groups of privileges to specific users that require those privileges.

 Configure Security for Work with Personal Data¶

-- Navigate to the Security tab of the administration tool, and then to the Groups panel.
+- Continuing on an admin account, navigate to the Security tab of the administration tool, and then to the Groups panel.

 - Name the new group

-privacy_adminand give it a description like “Configure projects for work with secure data”, then click Save
+privacy_adminand provide a description such as “Configure projects for work with personal data”.

 privacy_admin to create projects on the instance.